 I'll get into the things that made it perfect for me in a bit.

-The thing about all the business stuff I've done, I got to the point where I just thought there's more to life than this.
+But the thing about all the business stuff I've done in the past, I got to the point where I just thought there's more to life than this.
 I started thinking about the things where I want to make a difference.
 In fact, I knew the things I wanted to do.

 Delivery was what allowed me to make those changes in my life and to accomplish my goals.
 It did so in a much greater way than I anticipated.